 The centre was managed by a suitably qualified and experienced person.
-She had a good knowledge of the assessed needs and support requirements for each of the residents.
-The person in charge had taken up the position in September 2020 and reported that she felt supported by management in her role and had regular formal and informal contact with her manager.
-She held a degree in psychology, a masters in applied behaviour analysis and a certificate in people management.
-She had more than 11 years management experience.
+The person in charge was not available on-site on the day of inspection but spoke with the inspector over the phone.
+She presented with a good knowledge of the assessed needs and support requirements for each of the residents.
+She was appropriately qualified and experienced.
 The person in charge was in a full time position and was not responsible for any other centre.
 She was supported by one full time and two part-time equivalent team leaders.
-She was found to have a good knowledge of the requirements of the regulations.
+However, at the time of this inspection the person in charge submitted notice of their resignation.
+It was reported that a new person in charge was in the process of being recruited.

 There was a clearly defined management structure in place that identified lines of accountability and responsibility.
 This meant that all staff were aware of their responsibilities and who they were accountable to.
-There had been a number of changes to the overall governance and management arrangements in the centre in the preceding five year period.
+There had been a number of changes to the overall governance and management arrangements in the centre in the preceding period.
 Overall, it was felt that the staff team and residents had adapted well to the changes.
 The person in charge reported to the director of operations who in turn reported to the chief executive officer.
 The person in charge and director of operations held formal meetings on a regular basis.
 In addition, the person in charge had regular formal meetings with the team leaders which promoted effective communication across the centre.

 The provider had completed an annual review of the quality and safety of the service and unannounced visits, to review the safety of care, on a six monthly basis as required by the regulations.
-However, the annual review did not involve consultation with residents or their representatives as per the requirements of the regulations.
 The person in charge had undertaken a number of audits and other checks in the centre on a regular basis.
 Examples of these included, quality and safety walk around, medication practices, finance and staff documentation.
 There was evidence that actions were taken to address issues identified in these audits and checks.
 There were regular staff meetings and separately management meetings with evidence of communication of shared learning at these meetings.

 The staff team were found to have the right skills, qualifications and experience to meet the assessed needs of the residents.
 At the time of inspection, there were three whole time equivalent staff vacancies in the centre.
-Recruitment for the positions was underway and there was evidence that the vacancies were being covered by a small group of agency staff and two relief staff.
+Recruitment for the positions was underway and there was evidence that the vacancies were being covered by a small group of agency staff.
 This provided some consistency of care for the residents.
 The actual and planned duty rosters were found to be maintained to a satisfactory level.

 Training had been provided to staff to support them in their role and to improve outcomes for the residents.
 However, it was identified that a small number of staff were overdue to attend some mandatory training.
-For example, fire safety and restrictive practices.
-There was a staff training and development policy.
 A training programme was in place and there was a plan in place to address the deficits.
 There were no volunteers working in the centre at the time of inspection.
 Staff supervision arrangements were in place.
-However, from a review of a sample of staff records it was noted that some staff were not being supervised in line with the frequency proposed in the provider's policy.
-This meant that staff might not be suitably support staff to perform their duties to the best of their abilities.
+However, supervision in two of the houses was not being undertaken in line with the frequency proposed in the provider's policy.
+This meant that some staff may not be appropriately supported staff to perform their duties to the best of their abilities.